 Hamlin’s victory in the 2016 Daytona 500 is the closest finish ever in the race’s history.
 Hamlin beat Martin Truex Jr. by 0.01 seconds at the line for his first win in the event.
 It’s tied for 12th-place in the closest NASCAR finishes ever.

-The 40-year-old driver also won the event in 2020 that has been remembered as the race where Ryan Newman had a terrible crash on the last lap.
-Hamlin still has time to add even more victories to his name and move up the list.
+The 41-year-old driver also won the event in 2020 that has been remembered as the race where Ryan Newman had a terrible crash on the last lap.
+Can Hamlin add another prestigious victory to his resume in the 2023 Daytona 500?

 3. Jeff Gordon